 There are several characters in this movie that took a risk, a step of faith, a step outside of the norm.
 Jenny Lind sings a beautiful song called "Never Enough" which when I first heard it I thought she was being selfish about always wanting more.
 But once I read the lyrics I realized she was singing that she would never be enough without someone in particular being with her.

 That someone is God.
 No matter how much time and energy we invest in our blogs, if we're not blogging with God, it'll never be enough.
-We must spend time with God, pray over our blog and its ministry to others, and be obedient to His direction for our blog.
-God wants to be invited into our blogging journey.
+We must spend time with God, pray over our writing and its ministry to others, and be obedient to His direction for our blog.
+God wants to be invited into our writing journey.